 Dr. Louise Reid is a social scientist interested in what and why people do what they do, and the impact of these activities on the environment.
 As a human geographer, she explores how these activities are organised across time and space with a focus on the everyday domestic setting.
 Louise is currently based at the University of St Andrews in the School of Geography and Sustainable Development where she contributes to the successful MA/BSc Sustainable Development, MA/BSc Geography, and MSc/MRes Sustainable Development programmes.
 Louise is also Director of the University’s Centre for Housing Research.
 Louise moved to St Andrews from the University of Aberdeen in 2010, initially taking up a research fellowship with CHR, before moving into a Lectureship in 2011.
 Louise completed her PhD in 2010 and also has an MSc in Sustainable Rural Development (2004) and an MA (Hons) in Environmental Geography (2003).

 Slide Show Image credits:

-Paul Noble, Egg Carton technique Actual, 2004.
+Paul Noble, Egg Carton technique Actual, Pencil on paper, 2004.
 Courtesy the Artist.

-‘Illustration of ‘Valley Section’ symbolising rustic types under leadership of the Hunter Warrior for War and under co-ordination of the Peasant-Shepherd for Civilisation’ - by Patrick Geddes, courtesy the University of Strathclyde Archives and Special Collections.
+Patrick Geddes, ‘Illustration of ‘Valley Section’ symbolising rustic types under leadership of the Hunter Warrior for War and under co-ordination of the Peasant-Shepherd for Civilisation’, Drawing on paper, date unknown, courtesy the University of Strathclyde Archives and Special Collections.